quantumlib/Cirq/docs/tutorial.md

 hardware one would most likely want to have the optimization code as close to the hardware as possible.
-As the classical hardware that is allowed to inter-operate with the quantum hardware becomes better specified, this language will be better define.
+As the classical hardware that is allowed to inter-operate with the quantum hardware becomes better specified, this language will be better defined.
 Without this specification, however, Cirq also provides a useful concept for optimizing the looping in many optimization algorithms.
-This is the fact that many of the value in the gate sets can, instead of being specified by a float, be specified by a `Symbol` and this `Symbol` can be substituted for its value at execution time.
+This is the fact that many of the value in the gate sets can, instead of being specified by a float, be specified by a `Symbol` and this `Symbol` can be substituted for a value specified at execution time.

 Luckily for us, we have written our code so that using parameterized values is as simple as passing `Symbol` objects where we previously